 • Store: Refrigerate in an airtight container for up to 3 days.
 It is also best to add peanuts right before serving to help them retain the crunch.

-• How to cook chicken: Here is how to bake chicken breast, make Instant Pot chicken breast (even from frozen) or use Instant Pot frozen whole chicken leftovers.
+• How to cook chicken: Here is how to bake chicken breast, make Instant Pot chicken breast or use Instant Pot frozen whole chicken leftovers.
 Or use rotisserie chicken if short on time.

 • Make sure not to use 0% yogurt: It can be Greek or regular but look for 2% and higher.
 Non-fat yogurt lacks flavor and creaminess.